stone1343/get-fluffy/public/quixe/README.txt

 * Version History

+- 2.2.1 (July 4, 2022)
+  - Added @hasundo and @discardundo opcodes.
+(Glulx spec 3.1.3.)
+  - Added the double-precision opcodes.
+(Glulx spec 3.1.3.)
+  - Fixed a bug where printing to the null I/O system could cause a "no stream set" error in GlkOte.
+  - Fixed a bug where accelerated functions could write error messages to Glk regardless of the current I/O system.

 - 2.2.0 (March 27, 2021)
   - All of the API objects are now defined as Javascript classes